endjin/Endjin.ZeroFailed.Build.Vellum/README.md

 For more information about the different component types, please refer to the [ZeroFailed documentation](https://github.com/zerofailed/ZeroFailed/blob/main/README.md#extensions).

-This extension consists of the following feature groups, click the links to see their documentation:
+This extension consists of the following features, refer to the [HELP page](./HELP.md) for more details.

 - Installing Vellum global tool (***NOTE**: Requires a GitHub token with access to this [private repo](https://github.com/endjin/Endjin.StaticSiteGen)*)
 - Runs the static site generator